How to choose the right size glasses

 The weight of the frame is evenly distributed across the bridge of your nose (or equally distributed onto the two nose pads of the frame).

 The frame temples gently touch (or nearly touch) the sides of your head, without any significant pressure or a large gap between the frame and your head.

 The temples are long enough to extend behind your ears so the ends can be adjusted to conform to the contour of your head behind your ears for a secure, comfortable fit.

 You should be able to bend forward, look straight down at the floor, and shake your head without your glasses slipping or sliding out of position.

-Eyeglasses that are the correct size may still need to be adjusted to fit properly.
-For example, if your glasses are sliding off your nose, your optician or your eye doctor can adjust the temples or replace the nose pads to improve the fit and comfort of your eyewear.
+Spectacles that are the correct size may still need to be adjusted to fit properly.
+For example, if your glasses are sliding off your nose, your optometrist or optical dispenser can adjust the temples or replace the nose pads to improve the fit and comfort of your eye-wear.